Reyadul-Islam/Myportfolio-ReactJS/README.md

 # Myportfolio-ReactJS
-It is a front-end development using reactjs.
+It is a front-end website using reactjs.